liberty-x/lxnews/README.md

 ![alt text](https://files.gitter.im/RachelBLondon/libert-x/xILG/finalwireframe.jpg "Landing Page")

-Where there is a 'Guardian' tab and a 'Instagram' Tab.
+Where there is a 'Guardian' tab and an 'Instagram' Tab.

 ### Task Delegation